Robert Byrd: Continued education

-Early in his career Byrd attended Beckley College, Concord College, Morris Harvey College, Marshall College, and George Washington University Law School, and joined the Tau Kappa Epsilon fraternity.
+Early in his career Byrd attended Beckley College, Concord College, Morris Harvey College, Marshall College, and George Washington University Law School, all without receiving a degree.
+Byrd also joined the Tau Kappa Epsilon fraternity.
+Byrd later decided to complete his Bachelor of Arts degree in political science, and in 1994 he graduated summa cum laude from Marshall University.

 Byrd began night classes at American University Washington College of Law in 1953, while a member of the United States House of Representatives.
-He earned his Juris Doctor degree cum laude a decade later, by which time he was a U.S. Senator.
+When Byrd attended law school, he did not have an undergraduate degree; many law schools at the time did not require undergraduate degrees for admission.
+American University itself normally required bachelor's degrees for admission to its law school, but, because Byrd had taken some courses in both undergraduate and law schools at other institutions, the Dean of American agreed to allow Byrd to attend as long as he maintanied at least a B average.
+While in law school, Byrd won the Mooers trophy as outstanding student in trial practice court, and received awards for the best examinations in Corporation Law, Security Transactions, and Administrative Law.
+He also served as legislation editor of the American University Law Review.
+He earned his Juris Doctor degree cum laude in 1963, by which time he was a U.S. Senator.
 President John F. Kennedy spoke at the commencement ceremony on June 10, 1963, and presented the graduates their diplomas, including Byrd.
-Byrd completed law school in an era when only three years of undergraduate education were required.
-He later decided to complete his Bachelor of Arts degree in political science, and in 1994 he graduated summa cum laude from Marshall University.
+According to the Historian of the United States Senate and the Congressional Research Service, Byrd is the only sitting member of Congress to have begun and completed law school while serving.
+Although Byrd graduated from law school, he was never admitted to the bar and never became a lawyer.
+(Note: In 1971, in response to a journalist's question, Byrd stated that he had never taken a bar examination.
+Both the District of Columbia Bar and the West Virginia Bar list deceased bar members in their membership directory; however, neither bar lists Byrd as a member.)

 Congressional service

 In 1952, Byrd was elected to the United States House of Representatives for West Virginia's 6th congressional district, succeeding E. H. Hedrick, who retired from the House to make an unsuccessful run for the Democratic nomination for governor.
 Byrd was re-elected twice from this district, anchored in Charleston and also including his home in Sophia, serving from January 3, 1953, to January 3, 1959.
 Byrd defeated Republican incumbent W. Chapman Revercomb for the United States Senate in 1958.
 Revercomb's record supporting civil rights had become an issue, playing in Byrd's favor.
 Byrd was re-elected to the Senate eight times.
 He was West Virginia's junior senator for his first four terms; his colleague from 1959 to 1985 was Jennings Randolph, who had been elected on the same day as Byrd's first election in a special election to fill the seat of the late Senator Matthew Neely.